Other Leaves: North Carolina

 Federal law and guidance on this subject should be reviewed together with this section.

-- Employees who are parents, guardians or standing in loco parentis are entitled to four hours of school involvement leave per year.
-See Parental School Involvement Leave.
+- An eligible employee is entitled to four hours of school involvement leave per year.
+See School Activities Leave.

 - Domestic violence victims may take time off from work without fear of reprisal in employment.
 See Domestic Violence Leave.